Senior Teaching Fellow in Quantitative Political Science

 Florian's PhD thesis was concerned with the relationship between economic development and democratisation in sub-Saharan Africa (SSA).
-His current research focuses on the implications of missing data in large N studies of political modernisation.
-He is also interested in the role of neopatrimonialism in the democratisation of SSA, and the problems associated with the operationalisation and measurement of this concept in quantitative analysis.
-Future research interests also involve the role of post-materialist values in democratic transitions in SSA.
+His current research focuses on democratisation and the implications of missing data in large N studies of political modernisation.

 Teaching and supervision

-Florian is the director of the following modules in the academic year 2018/19:
+Florian is the director of the following modules: